How to Add or Remove Languages in Microsoft Edge Browser

 You can add or remove languages in Edge whenever you like.
 Why do this?
-It helps you read foreign websites more easily.
+It helps you read foreign websites more easily and ensures spell-check works for those languages.
 What happens when you do this?
 Edge will prioritize those languages when displaying websites and checking your spelling.
+You can add multiple languages to suit your needs.

-Note: The language at the very top of your list is the one Edge uses for the browser interface menus and for checking your spelling.
+Note: The language at the top of your list is the one Edge uses for its menus and spell-checking.
 Make sure your primary language is at the top.

 - Open the Microsoft Edge browser.